d4n-hewitt/supernova/README.md

 - Aggregate the outputs of the trained base-learners together (mean only) [Complete]
 - Add an Evaluation function which allows simpler evaluation on the test set [Complete]
 - Expand aggregation options to allow for median, min, max [Complete]

-- Expand aggregation options to allow for weighted means
+- Expand aggregation options to allow for weighted means [Complete]

 ### Iterative multistage combination methods (Boosting)